Generalization in Machine Learning via Analytical Learning Theory: Abstract

 \section{Abstract}

-This paper introduces a novel measure-theoretic theory for machine learning that does not require statistical assumptions.
+This paper introduces a novel measure-theoretic learning theory for machine learning that does not require statistical assumptions.
 Based on this theory, a new regularization method in deep learning is derived and shown to outperform previous methods in CIFAR-10, CIFAR-100, and SVHN.
-Moreover, the proposed theory provides a theoretical basis for a family of practically successful regularization methods in deep learning.
-We discuss several consequences of our results on one-shot learning, representation learning, deep learning, and curriculum learning.
+Moreover, the proposed theory provides theoretical justifications for one-shot learning, representation learning, deep learning, and curriculum learning as well as a family of practically successful regularization methods.
 Unlike statistical learning theory, the proposed learning theory analyzes each problem instance individually via measure theory, rather than a set of problem instances via statistics.
 As a result, it provides different types of results and insights when compared to statistical learning theory.